agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 There could be different "types" of onboarding, e.g. onboarding a participant or a credential issuer, so the architecture has to support that.

-#### Pre-conditions

-1. A root CA is established and trusted by all participants.
-(Intermediate CAs are out of scope in this simplified discussion)
-2. Company1 knows the DID URL of the Dataspace it intends to join.
-3. The Dataspace Authority Identity Hub contains a VC signed by the root CA, establishing the Dataspace Authority DID as the effective Dataspace Authority for Dataspace D.
-4. The Company1 Identity Hub contains VCs that satisfy the Dataspace Authority enrollment policy.
-For example, it could be a credential signed by the German Government that establishes Company1 to be based in Germany, and a credential signed by Auditor1 that establishes Company1 to be ISO27001 certified.

-#### Post-conditions

-1. The Company1 Identity Hub contains a Verifiable Credential signed by the Dataspace Authority, that establishes membership in Dataspace D. This is used by other participants to authorize requests from Company1.
-3. The Company1 DID URL is stored in the Dataspace Authority Participant Registry.
-This is used to serve participant requests.

 #### Flow sequence

 ![dataspace-enrollment](dataspace-enrollment.png)